 - Keep your text-to-link and text-to-image ratios high to avoid triggering spam flags at ESPs.

 - Avoid misspellings and spammy words like “buy now!” or “free!” as they trigger spam filters.
 Also, using all caps and excessive exclamation marks (!!!) should be avoided as they are also considered spam flags.

-- The domains in the from field, return-path and message-id should match the domain you are sending from.
+- Use matching domains in the from field, return-path, and message-id when sending emails.

-- A/B test your emails to optimize recipient engagement.
-Subject lines are particularly important.
-You can use Mailgun’s tagging and tracking statistics in order to measure A/B testing and improve your content.
+- Optimize recipient engagement by A/B testing your emails.
+Use Mailgun’s tagging and tracking statistics to measure A/B testing, especially with subject lines, and improve your content.

 For email best practices – Mailgun API documentation

 If you have any questions or encounter issues, just email us at [email protected].
 We’re here to help you in any way we can.